Fredak24/DataScience/Homework_1.md

 #### 1. Download the datasets from ICON in the ‘Full Dataset’ folder.
 How many observations and features are in the full dataset?

+There are 1763077 observastions in the full dataset.

 #### 2. The '1712_download' and '1912_download' folders on ICON contain datasets downloaded in 2017 and 2019 for the same loans.
 Compare these two datasets, does anything appear amiss?

+It looks as thought the 2017 dataset has a column that 2019 does not.
+This column is 'disbursement_method'.
+There are also many static columns (meaning the values in the columns did not change).
+This makes sense since we are looking at the same loan information.
+However, what's interesting is that where we see an interest rate change we might also expect to see an installment change (i.e. there was a refinance of the loan).
+There are some cases where this is not the case (35 rows).

 #### 3. Remove all instances representing loans that are still current (those not in status 'Fully Paid', 'Charged-Off', or 'Default') and all loans issued before January 1, 2011 from the full dataset.
 Discuss the appropriateness of these filtering steps.

+Removing these rows is appropriate because we don't know the outcome of these loans yet.
+We don't want to include data for our model where we don't know if our predicted outcome is correct or not.

 #### 4. Visualize all the attributes in the file and turn in one visualization for a continuous variable and one visualization for a discrete variable.
 Are there any outliers?
 If yes, remove them and report which observations here.